ubccr/xdmod-supremm/docs/customization.md

 The `application.json` file contains an ordered list of community applications and a corresponding set of regular expressions that are tested against the executable paths.
 If an executable matches then the job is assigned the corresponding application.
-The applications are processed in order and the match with the highest priority is used.
+The applications are processed in the order they appear in the file, and the match with the highest priority is used.
 If no match is found then the application is assigned to 'uncategorized'.
 If no executable path information is available then the application is assigned 'NA'.